mrengler/mrengler.github.io/_pages/cv.md

 * **Signals Intelligence Collection Program**, National Security Agency (Jun 2015 - Aug 2015)
   * Automated deobfuscation of binary files using a variety of cryptologic techniques.

+## Part-Time Consulting

+* **Data Scientist**, Global Disinformation Index (Sep 2019 - Present)
+  * Assisting on various projects in the disinformation space, including estimating the ad revenue for websites hosting false content.

+* **Data Scientist**, Praqtix LLC (Jun 2018 - Feb 2019)
+  * Recruited by CTO to build projection system for consulting client in professional sports.
+Designed and implemented projection system that outperformed state-of-the-art methods in prospect evaluation based on prior seasons’ data.

 ## Skills